-The preschool staff uses the EPSF (Early Prevention of School Failure) to assess students and to evaluate student progress.
-This pretest/posttest model assesses individual development in cognitive skills, language skills, fine motor skills, and gross motor skills.
+The preschool staff uses ProLADR (Profile of Preschool Learning & Developmental Readiness) to assess students and to evaluate student progress.
+ProLADR is a multi-domain comprehensive assessment tool.
 The primary goal is for each child to be performing at or above their age level by the end of the school year.
-If this goal is not attained then there is the expectation that the child will be showing progress and improvement on the posttest.
+If this goal is not attained then there is the expectation that the child will be showing progress and improvement by the end of their preschool year.

 The preschool staff will also evaluate each child using an age appropriate benchmark checklist based on the Kansas Early Learning Standards.